lheiler/msc_thesis/code/README.md

 3. Train the multi-task classifier.
 4. Evaluate and save metrics + figures.

-Subsequent runs with `extracted: true` in the YAML will skip step 2 and re-use cached latents (much faster).
+Set `reset: true` in the YAML if you **want to force re-extraction** of latent features even if matching cached files already exist.
+Leave it `false` (default) to reuse cached latents for faster iteration.

 ---